Responsible Waste Management & Materials Recovery

 Northbrook's Landfill Diversion Initiatives

-The Village diverted approximately 30% of its waste from landfills in 2020 through the utilization of recycling, compost, e-waste, textile, and plastic film collection services.
-Despite this, Northbrook contributed over 10,000 tons of waste to landfills in 2020.
+The Village diverts approximately 30% of its waste from landfills in 2020 through the utilization of recycling, compost, e-waste, textile, and plastic film collection services.
 Landfills are a significant source of greenhouse gas emissions and pose challenges of contamination and environmental degradation for nearby communities.
-Make 2021 a year of success by avoiding unnecessary contributions to landfill.
-Start by using the Village waste diversion programs, saying no to plastic straws and cutlery, and buying in bulk sizes rather than individually packaged single-serving items.
-Try to think twice before throwing anything away and remember there is no planet B!
+Try avoiding unnecessary contributions to landfill: start by saying no to plastic straws and cutlery, and buying in bulk sizes rather than individually packaged single-serving items.
+Always think twice before throwing anything away and remember there is no planet B!

 Collection bins are located near Village Hall’s back entrance.
 Accepted items are grocery bags, dry cleaning bags, newspaper sleeves, and Ziploc bags.
 Only clean and dry bags made of lightweight plastic should be collected.
 Cereal bags, bubble wrap, and plastic film are not recyclable through this collection.
 Excessive contamination from unacceptable items will result in discontinuation of the service.
 Thank you to local Northbrook business Aargus Plastics for partnering with Northbrook for our new program.
 They will reuse our plastic collection to make 100% recycled plastic bags.

 Located in the Library (1201 Cedar Lane) lobby across from the elevators, you can drop off the following items to recycle next time you’re visiting:

 - Unusable pens, pencils, markers, & glue sticks

 - Used toothbrushes, empty toothpaste tubes, & dental floss containers